-Portable refrigerated units are made of polyethylene for food use with a rotational molding technology, which allows to obtain unique impact resistant cable bodies.
-Such containers can be easily sanitized in compliance with Directive 93/43/EEC (HACCP).
+Portable refrigerated units are made of polyethylene for food use with a rotational molding technology, which allows to obtain unique impact-resistant cable bodies.
+Such containers can be easily sanitized in compliance with regulation No. 852/2004 of the European Parliament (HACCP).
 The thermal insulation is made of expanded polyurethane, with thickness ranging from 65 to 130 mm.
-Furthermore, the larger models are tested in accordance with ATP regulations and have a technical dispersion coefficient "K" less than 0.40 Wm2/K.
+Furthermore, the larger models are tested under ATP regulations and have a technical dispersion coefficient "K" less than 0.40 Wm2/K.

-The refrigeration units use Danfoss hermetic compressors (12-24Vdc), developed specifically for use on vehicles and therefore with low absorption and can function perfectly even in the presence of vibrations and angles up to 30° C. Coolant gas is R134a, non-flammable and compatible with environmental regulations, for + 4 °C solutions while R404a for - 20 °C solutions.
+The refrigeration units use Secop hermetic compressors (12-24Vdc), developed specifically for use on vehicles and therefore with low absorption and can function perfectly even in the presence of vibrations and angles up to 30°C. Coolant gas is R134a, non-flammable, and compatible with environmental regulations, for + 4 °C solutions while R404a is for - 20 °C solutions.